 You get to control the sweetness, and you get to choose the organic ingredients.
 That's why these non alcoholic drinks are wholesome and delicious.
 Make yourself an old fashioned beverage and experience the taste of history.
 Believe me, you will love it.

-I can recall my father telling me of the time he tasted his first soda pop.
+I can recall Dad telling me of the time when he tasted his first soda pop.
 It was in 1912, when he was four years old and growing up on the Alberta prairie.

-The old bartender asked whether the boy would have a sarsaparilla.
-The large glass of fizzy, dark-colored liquid took some time to drink, and young Billy could not understand why the men's drinks came in such "little" glasses!
+The old bartender asked whether the boy would have a root beer.
+The LARGE glass of fizzy dark-colored liquid took some time to drink, and young Billy could not understand why the men's drinks came in such TINY glasses!

-Ever since I heard that family story I wondered what that sarsaparilla would have tasted like.
-Thanks to these original soft drink recipes, I can now know.
+Ever since I heard that family story I wondered what that root beer would have tasted like.
+Now, thanks to these old fashioned soft drink recipes, I know.
+It was delicious!